nyl-auster/okcdesign/README.md

 ----------

 OKC Design focuses on make it easy to use foundation tools with Drupal 7, but it's up to the developper to choose which parts of foundation he wants to use.
-It relies heavily on sass, as it is how foundation is built.

 If you don't know at all foundation, you should at least visit this two pages :
 - learn how to use foundation grid system : http://foundation.zurb.com/docs/components/grid.html